ECS 120: Theory of Computation

 Although straightforward, some quizzes can have many questions and take some time to do, so I strongly recommend doing the quiz before the day of lecture, just in case it takes longer than you anticipated.
 You get to submit twice, so you can correct answers that you got wrong on the first submission.
 (On rare occasions there may be three submission attempts, for especially long quizzes, but the default number of submissions will be two.)

 Some number of the lowest reading quiz scores will be dropped.
 (How many varies by term, but hopefully Canvas displays it to you.)

-Instead of four small quizzes and two large exams in a classroom with closed notes, after each homework (except HW0), there will be an open-book (meaning you can use my lecture notes) "take-home" quiz on Canvas and/or Gradescope.
-Written homework will be assigned and collected on Gradescope, but it will not be graded.
-However, you are required to complete and turn it in.
-You are allowed to discuss how to do the written homework with each other on Campuswire, including sharing and critiquing each others' solutions.
-The purpose of the written homework (as with the reading quizzes and auto-graded homework) is to prepare you for the quiz, which is why we require you to make a serious attempt at the homework.
+After each homework (except HW0), there will be an open-book (meaning you can use my lecture notes) "take-home" quiz on Canvas.
+As discussed above, written homework will be assigned and collected on Gradescope, but it will not be scored for correctness.
+You are allowed to discuss how to do the written homework with each other on Piazza, including sharing and critiquing each others' solutions.
+The purpose of the written homework (as with the reading quizzes and auto-graded homework) is to prepare you for the quiz (and subsequent exams), which is why we require you to make a serious attempt at the homework.
 Without the serious attempt, you will be seriously unprepared for the quizzes and exams that make up most of your course grade.

 This take-home quiz is open-"book".
 This means that you can consult the lecture notes (notes.pdf on the "Lecture notes" page in Canvas), as well as any content put on the Canvas page (such as slides listed on the page "Lecture notes"), or links in the syllabus (for instance, links to guides on using LaTeX syntax for mathematics, or the automata simulator), as well as links given in the quiz.
 In fact, you are encouraged to use the simulator while taking the quiz to help test any automata you submit.